We have everything you need to celebrate

 Special Occasion Cakes and Gift Baskets—We have everything you need to celebrate birthdays, anniversaries communions, baptisms, graduation parties, and weddings.

 The Market has the one essential food of the Italian daily menu, bread.
 We carry several dozen varieties of breads and rolls.
-Our crusty Italian bread is baked daily, always fresh.
-Semolina and kaiser rolls are available on Saturdays and Kimmelweck rolls can be pre-ordered only.
+Our crusty Italian bread is baked daily.
 Our homemade cannoli cream filled in our crispy shell as well as butter, pignoli, Neapolitan (tricolor) cookies, Biscotti, Ricotta Cheese cakes and Sfogliatelli.
 Cassata cake made with Cannoli cream filling can be pre-ordered for any of your special occasions.

 Another house specialty is our stuffed breads, spinach, meat and pepperoni and fresh pizza dough.
 Other specialties are pepper frisseli and tarralli.